 Home | Celtic | |Anglo-Saxon | Norman | Plantagenet | Lancaster | York | Tudor | Stuart | Library | Links

-**PLEASE NOTE THAT ALL THE PHOTOGRAPHS ON THIS SITE ARE BEING REPLACED.
-THE NEW PHOTOGRAPHS WILL BE LARGER AND WITH MORE DETAIL.
+ALL THE PHOTOGRAPHS ON THIS SITE ARE BEING REPLACED.
+THE NEW PHOTOGRAPHS WILL BE LARGER AND WITH A HIGHER RESOLUTION.
 THERE WILL BE PAGES THAT HAVE A MIX OF OLD AND NEW PHOTOGRAPHS.
-PLEASE BE PATIENT AS THIS PROCESS WILL TAKE TIME TO COMPLETE.**
+PLEASE BE PATIENT AS THIS PROCESS WILL TAKE TIME TO COMPLETE.

 English Hammered Coins